sondreus/coverage/README.md

     ## Multiple R-squared:  0.1044, Adjusted R-squared:  0.09857
     ## F-statistic: 17.84 on 1 and 153 DF,  p-value: 4.112e-05

-So we have a some data and statistically significant relationship.
+So we have some data and a statistically significant relationship.
 But what kind data is this relationship based on?
 One option would be to inspect the data manually, which is viable only if the number of units (countries) and time points (years) are both small.
-And even in such a case, it is stil very tideous.
+And even in such a case, it is stil very tidious.
 Let's instead apply the coverage function:

 ``` r
 library("coverage")